Rise to Success: Career Highlights of Courtney Love

 2021: Love launches From Her To Eternity initiative

-In 2021, Courtney Love and Julie Panebianco launched From Her To Eternity, an initiative designed to collect and categorize a physical collection of related music materials that focus on and celebrate the contributions of women to popular music.
+In 2021, Courtney Love and Julie Panebianco launched From Her To Eternity, an initiative to collect and categorize music materials focusing on women's contributions to popular music.

-In August 2022, Courtney Love announced that she had completed her memoir, The Girl with the Most Cake, after writing it for nearly ten years.
+In August 2022, Courtney Love announced the completion of her memoir, The Girl with the Most Cake, after nearly ten years of writing.

 2022: Unreleased Film Role

-As of 2022, The Long Home, a film in which Courtney Love played a supporting role and which was filmed in 2015, remains unreleased.
+As of 2022, James Franco's film The Long Home, in which Courtney Love had a supporting role, remains unreleased.

 Loading Video...